-We all know how to find the perfect vintage tee at any thrift store, but when it comes to buying vintage art most people are at a loss.
+We all know how to find the perfect vintage tee at any thrift store, but when it comes to buying vintage art, most people are at a loss.
 Trust us, it’s not as hard as it looks.
-Finding the perfect painting, print, or tapestry is itself an art that requires a little practice and discipline, but you can totally do it.
-We spoke to some of the leaders in the vintage game to get their tips on finding and buying vintage art.
-So, get out the hammer and hooks, your walls are about to get a lot more exciting.
+Finding the perfect affordable painting, print, or tapestry is in itself an art that requires a little practice and discipline, but you can totally do it.
+Not to mention, some things are just better bought used, anyway.

-Pick a Theme and Stick To It
+Pick a Theme and Stick to It

 This is a pretty important rule when buying anything vintage.
 Even if your look is “Eclectic Grandma,” there are some things that you’ll have to pass on.
 “I would not buy something I like if it doesn't go with our vibe,” says Omima Wolf, owner of Seattle vintage store Beats and Bohos.